 Dunsulan Falls is located in Mt.
 Samat in Pilar, Bataan.
 This makes a good side trip for those who are visiting Mt.
 Samat National Shrine.

-I looked on Waze and checked its proximity from the main road.
+I looked on Waze and checked its proximity to the main road.
 It looked near but it turned out to have a lot of turns and high elevated parts.
 I was surprised that they constructed a road going directly to the falls.
 Just be careful on driving since the road is narrow and can only accommodate one vehicle at a time.

-The falls belongs to a tourist spot called Dunsulan Park, a place where families and friends can enjoy nature together.
+The waterfall belongs to a tourist spot called Dunsulan Park, a place where families and friends can enjoy nature together.
 Aside from swimming, they have other activities including Tree Hopping Adventure and horseback riding.
 Although it is not ideal for swimming because of floating leaves and branches.
 You can just think of it as literally being one with nature.
 XD Another thing that caught my attention was the rock formations surrounding the waterfall which add to its beauty.

 I have this thing for waterfalls so even if we didn’t take a plunge, going there was still worth it.
 I captured a long exposure of the falls and took it as my memory of our unexpected visit to Dunsulan Falls.

-By the way, I’m starting to create a collection of posts depending on its category and calling it “Series”.
-This one falling in the Waterfalls Series.
+By the way, I’m starting to create a collection of posts depending on their category and calling it “Series”.
+This one falls in the Waterfalls Series.
 I don’t know where will this lead me but I see it as a way to push myself to chase more destinations and wonders this year.
 Hope you can check out the Series.
 Cheers!